 When you shoot tethered into a Catalog, the captures are collected and counted in a collection under Recent Captures with a date/time stamp of the first capture.
 This works similar to the Recent Import collection for image import.

 But how often should Capture One Pro create a new collection under Recent Captures?
 What time interval is considered the next shoot?
 Note that its purpose is only easy retrieval of recently shot images.

 In the screenshot above I made a few captures with approximately a 5 minutes interval.
 I had set the Preference to a 5 minutes interval of inactivity to create a new collection.
 You can easily see the images are grouped together unless I waited just over the predefined interval of 5 minutes.

-The default is After more then 1 hour of inactivity.
-You can select other interval ranging between 5 minutes up to 4 hours and once a day.
+The default is After more than 1 hour of inactivity.
+You can select other intervals ranging between 5 minutes up to 4 hours and once a day.

 Be aware this setting is for Catalogs only and all Capture One modes that support tethering.
 It does not apply to sessions.